trevor-coleman/tc-ada-fe-test/README.md

 errors on background colours.
 This app is largely black-and-white so I haven't needed it here.
 But in a production app with more colours you'd want to be sure.

+### Error Messages
+Right now if the api fails to fetch the response, it does so silently.
+The redux thunks capture the errors and store them, but there is no feedback to the user that something has gone wrong.

+In an app for public consumption, each error message would need to be displayed so that the user would know what went wrong.